twknab/mean_q_a_discussion/readme.md

 		format your request as: `$http.get('/user' + id)` -- use the `+` to add
 		the `id` onto your route (make sure to pass `id` in from `$routeParams.id` from your controller and to your factory).

+	3. Nested use of `ng-repeat`:

+		+ Solution: Be sure to make the second repeat a property of the first repeat.
+IE, `ng-repeat="comment in comments"` with a nested repeat as, `ng-repeat="reply in replies"` would be written as instead:
+		`ng-repeat="reply in comment.replies"` -- this way the second `ng-repeat`
+		is now a sub-component of the first.
+If you don't do this, Angular will break and throw a weird error.